apache/aurora/docs/reference/task-lifecycle.md

 From `PENDING` state, there is no guarantee a `Task` will be reassigned to the same machine unless job constraints explicitly force it there.

+## RUNNING to PARTITIONED states
+If Aurora is configured to enable partition awareness, a task which is in a running state can transition to `PARTITIONED`.
+This happens when the state of the task in Mesos becomes unknown.
+By default Aurora errs on the side of availability, so all tasks that transition to `PARTITIONED` are immediately transitioned to `LOST`.

+This policy is not ideal for all types of workloads you may wish to run in your Aurora cluster, e.g. for jobs where task failures are very expensive.
+So job owners may set their own `PartitionPolicy` where they can control how long to remain in `PARTITIONED` before transitioning to `LOST`.
+Or they can disable any automatic attempts to `reschedule` when in `PARTITIONED`, effectively waiting out the partition for as long as possible.

+## PARTITIONED and transient states
+The `PartitionPolicy` provided by users only applies to tasks which are currently running.
+When tasks are moving in and out of transient states, e.g. tasks being updated, restarted, preempted, etc., `PARTITIONED` tasks are moved immediately to `LOST`.
+This prevents situations where system or user-initiated actions are blocked indefinitely waiting for partitions to resolve (that may never be resolved).

 ### Giving Priority to Production Tasks: PREEMPTING

 Sometimes a Task needs to be interrupted, such as when a non-production